botagar/firefoxc/README.md

 ## Host Setup and Configuration

-NOTE: Only tested on Kubuntu 20.04
+NOTE: Only tested Ubuntu flavours 22.04 and above.

 ### Graphics and Windows